 Additional Resources for Accessible PDFs

-Zoom has a strong commitment to accessibility.
+Microsoft Teams and Zoom have a strong commitment to accessibility.
 Depending on the subscription license some of the accessibility features include:

 The informational guides on this page are not intended to provide comprehensive training for making content digitally accessible, but as a good starting point or a "cheat sheet" for visitors to find quick answers.
 The authors of this page, recommend that visitors to this page consider avaiable trainings and workshops and refer to the full WCAG 2.0 and WCAG 2.1 for accurate and comprehensive guidelines.